 Tre Cime di Lavaredo, Dolomites

-Madre Natura was generous with Italy in the looks department, but she surpassed herself in the Dolomites.
-The cloud-scraping spires and limestone towers that fling up above meadows, lakes and spruce forests in the country's northeast offer some of Europe's most compelling walking country.
+Madre Natura sure was generous with Italy in the looks department, but she went the extra mile in the Dolomites, puckering up in the country’s northeast.
+The cloud-scraping limestone spires, buttresses and towers that punch high above meadows, lakes and spruce forests here offer some of Europe's most compelling walking country.
 If you're going to do just one day hike here, make it the Tre Cime di Lavaredo Circuit in the Parco Naturale Tre Cime.

 Sentiero degli Dei, Amalfi Coast